tkellehe/concepts/languages/naut/README.md

 // <- G | -1
 ```

-Another way to access the function relatively is to use the `@` followed by an expression that evaluates to a number
+Another way to access the function relatively is to use the `@` preceded by an expression that evaluates to a number
 and will use the magnitude given that it is complex.

 ## Encoding